 The airport taxies thankfully have a coupon system, so at least you will pay the correct prices from there.

 For all other journeys, you will have to haggle to get a decent price.

 If you want to do the typical tourist thing, then the bicycle rickshaw is the way to go.

-If you want to rent a motorbike or bicycle, you can also do this easily and cheaply at most places where there are any tourists.
+If you want to rent a motorbike or bicycle, you can also do this easily and cheaply in most places where there are many tourists.